 The simulated trajectories are shown in Figure 2.
 These trajectories were designed by the method described in Section 5.
-The structure of the 3-DoF manipulator used in this work is depicted in Figure 1 and its Denavit-Hartenberg parameters are introduced in Table 1.
+The structure of the three-degrees-of-freedom manipulator used in this study is depicted in Figure 1, and its Denavit–Hartenberg parameters are introduced in Table 1.
 The MATLAB Symbolic Toolbox was used to determine the dynamics of the manipulator.

 The results of the identification and the symbolic expressions of the final Θ* parameter vector are shown in Table 2.
 It can be seen that 24 identifiable variables were determined.
-There are some independently identifiable parameters of the dynamics (Ixy(2), Ixy(3), Iyz(2), Iyz(3), m(2)sy(2), m(3)sy(3)) and some unidentifiable variables (e.g. the parameters of the inertia matrix of the first segment), which do not influence the robot dynamics.
-All of the friction parameters are independently identifiable.
-The other parameters can be identified in a linear combination with more parameters.
+The dynamics have some independently identifiable parameters (Ixy(2), Ixy(3), Iyz(2), Iyz(3), m(2)sy(2), m(3)sy(3)) and some unidentifiable variables (e.g. the parameters of the inertia matrix of the first segment), which do not influence the robot dynamics.
+All the friction parameters are independently identifiable, and the other parameters can be identified in a linear combination with more parameters.

-It can be seen in the results, that the LS and the WLS estimators performed well.
-With this method, the friction parameters were identified as well, with only one measurement configuration, which simplifies the measurement process.
-Figure 3 depicts the efficiency of the WLS estimator in the case of nonoptimized trajectories, using a finite set of Fourier series as excitation.
-The difference between the approximated and the nominal value of the torques vector is negligible.
+It can be seen from the results that the LS and the WLS estimators performed well.
+With this method, the friction parameters were also identified with only one measurement configuration, which simplifies the measurement process.
+Figure 3 depicts the efficiency of the WLS estimator in the case of the non-optimised trajectories, using a finite set of Fourier series as excitation.
+The difference between the approximated and the nominal value of the torque vector is negligible.

 Figure 2.
-Measurements with optimized excitation trajectories, στ=0.5, 0.3, 0.7 Nm
+Measurements with optimised excitation trajectories, στ=0.5, 0.3, 0.7 Nm.

 Table 2.
 Results of the estimations (μ: mean, σ2: variance of the estimators)